This post may contain affiliate links. Please see my disclosure policy for details.

 I thought it would save some time.
 But, I would avoid doing that at all costs.

-It ended up with me climbing over mountains of sand and made the walk twice as long as it should be.
+It ended up with me climbing over mountains of sand and making the walk twice as long as it should be.

 2. Walk towards the lifeguard hut on Freshwater West Beach